makrai/notes/ethayarajh19-how-contextl-geo-bert-elmo-gpt-emnlp.md

     have on average an almost perfect cosine similarity!
   * pattern holds for BERT and ELMo as well, though there are exceptions: e.g., the anisotropy in BERT’s penultimate layer is much higher than last
-* theoretical and empirical benefits for [isotropy in] static word embeddings
+* theoretical and empirical benefits for isotropy in static word embeddings
   * in theory, it allows for stronger “self-normalization” during training (Arora+ 2017)
   * in practice, subtracting the mean vector from static embeddings leads to improvements on several downstream NLP tasks (Mu+ 2018)
-* anisotropy is inherent to, or ... a by-product of, the process of contextlztn
+* anisotropy is inherent to, or a by-product of, the process of contextualizaton

 ## 4.2 Context-Specificity

 ### Contextualized word representations are more context-specific in higher lay

-### Stopwords (e.g., ‘the’, ‘of’, ‘to’) have among the most context-specific rp
+### Stopwords (‘the’, ‘of’, ‘to’..) have among the most context-specific repr

-### Context-specificity manifests very differently in ELMo, BERT, and GPT-2.
-As
+### Context-specificity manifests very differently in ELMo, BERT, and GPT-2

 ### In ELMo, words in the same sentence are more similar in upper layers